-Bluey at Animal Kingdom: virtual queue, train access and more explained
+Bluey at Animal Kingdom: virtual queue ends June 2, train access and more explained

-Families planning to visit Bluey’s Wild World at Disney’s Animal Kingdom this summer will need more than just a park ticket and good timing.
+Families planning to visit Bluey’s Wild World at Disney’s Animal Kingdom this summer have some good news!

-Disney has confirmed the new experience will launch May 26 using a virtual queue system, and accessing it will involve multiple steps, including securing a boarding group in the My Disney Experience app and riding the Wildlife Express Train to Conservation Station.
+Disney has confirmed the new experience will continue using a virtual queue system through June 1.
+Then starting June 2, a regular standby line will be used.
+You should expect long lines, before riding the Wildlife Express Train to Conservation Station, and another queue to enter the Conservation Station.
 Here’s exactly how the process will work, what guests should prepare before arriving, and what to expect once it opens.

-Disney has now confirmed that Bluey’s Wild World at Conservation Station will open May 26 using a virtual queue system through the My Disney Experience app, similar to the systems previously used for attractions like TRON Lightcycle / Run, Guardians of the Galaxy: Cosmic Rewind, and Tiana’s Bayou Adventure.
+Disney has now confirmed that Bluey’s Wild World at Conservation Station will continue using a virtual queue system through the My Disney Experience app, similar to the systems previously used for attractions like TRON Lightcycle / Run, Guardians of the Galaxy: Cosmic Rewind, and Tiana’s Bayou Adventure.

 The experience is part of Cool Kids’ Summer at Walt Disney World Resort and is expected to remain at the park beyond the summer season.